snowflakedb/snowflake-cli/README.md

 # Snowflake Developer CLI

-This is an open source and community supported tool.
-Support is provided on a best effort basis by project contributors.

 **Note**: Snowflake CLI is in Private Preview (PrPr).
 You must register for the PrPr to use Snowflake CLI by filling out the [Snowflake CLI  - PrPr Intake Form](https://forms.gle/HZNhPNbzn7oExjFu8).
 Also, if you want to access Snowflake Container Services through Snowflake CLI, you must register for its PrPr.
 For more information, you can contact a